Azure/blobxfer/docs/20-yaml-configuration.md

     This corresponds to the block size for block and append blobs, page size for page blobs, and the file chunk for files.
 Only block blobs can have a block size of up to 100MiB, all others have a maximum of 4MiB.
+  * `delete_extraneous_destination` will cleanup any files remotely that are not found on locally.
+Note that this interacts with include and exclude filters.
   * `one_shot_bytes` is the size limit to upload block blobs in a single request.
   * `overwrite` specifies clobber behavior